ONSdigital/ras-integration-tests/README.md

 ### Debugging tests in Pycharm
 1. Set the environmental variable in pycharm HEADLESS=FALSE.
 Some instructions to do that https://www.jetbrains.com/help/pycharm/python-console.html
+1. If running against another environment set any other host environmental variables in pycharm
 1. Stick a breakpoint at the point you want to debug
 1. Debug the `run.py` and wait to hit the breakpoint